raspberrypilearning/make-crumble-robot-head/en/step_4.md

 --- task ---

-Thread the loop end of your paperclip pushrod through the end small hole in the servo's horn.
+Thread the loop end of your paper clip pushrod through the end small hole in the servo's horn.

 ![Paperclip pushrod and servo](images/pushrod_pushrodAndServo.png)